-Students learn about innovative art practice.
-They explore their capacity to encompass innovations in technique, form, style, production, digital platforms, and criticism.
-Students apply their expanded repertoire to engage in ethical and aesthetic issues as artists and citizens.
+Students learn about innovative art practice, by exploring their capacity to encompass innovations in technique, form, style, production, digital platforms, and criticism.
+Students apply their expanded repertoire to engage in ethical and aesthetic issues as artists and citizens by producing sculptural artworks that use specific movements from the 20th century whilst studying key figures from this period.